carlosjhr64/neuronet/README.md

 	end
 	sigmoid(a) == 1/(1+exp(a))

-A neuron's pulserate increases with increasing stimulus, so we need a model that adds up all the stimuli a neuron gets.
+A neuron's pulse rate increases with increasing stimulus, so we need a model that adds up all the stimuli a neuron gets.
 The sum of all stimuli we will call the neuron's value.
 (I find this confusing, but